longhorn/website/content/docs/1.7.0/references/settings.md

 >  - Different from relying on replica starting delay to limit the concurrent rebuilding, if the rebuilding is disabled, replica object replenishment will be directly skipped.
 >  - When the value is 0, the eviction and data locality feature won't work.
 But this shouldn't have any impact to any current replica rebuild and backup restore.

+#### Concurrent Backing Image Replenish Per Node Limit

+> Default: `5`

+This setting controls how many backing images copy on a node can be replenished simultaneously.

+Typically, Longhorn can block the backing image copy starting once the current replenishing count on a node exceeds the limit.
+But when the value is 0, it means disabling the backing image replenish.

 #### Kubernetes Taint Toleration